bhklens/blog/_posts/2025-04-08-life-cycle-of-real-estate-project.md

 This final step transfers ownership of the land and common areas to the society.
 This gives the society legal ownership of the land and common areas.

 ### Final Thoughts
 Understanding these stages will help you be better prepared and ask the right questions during your home-buying journey.
-Buying a home is emotional, but it helps to know the legal and procedural side of things too.

-> This is a simplified summary based on my current understanding.
-I’ll continue updating it as I learn more.

 If this helped you, share it with someone who’s house-hunting!

+__This is a simplified summary based on my current understanding.
+I’ll continue updating it as I learn more.__